Student Conduct Philosophy

 - Bias against the student from the individual who adjudicated the case.

-- The decision is not based on the preponderance of the evidence.
+- The decision is not based on the preponderance of the evidence standard.

-The student may appeal the decision of their meeting with a Residence Conduct Coordinator by submitting an appeal from their campus email account to the Coordinator for Student Conduct and Community Responsibility firstname.lastname@example.org within three (3) working days of receiving their hearing outcome letter.
-Appeal decisions and sanctions handed down by the Coordinator for Student Conduct and Community Responsibility are final except termination.
+The student may appeal the decision of their meeting with a Residence Conduct Coordinator (RCC) by submitting an appeal from their campus email account to the Coordinator for Student Conduct and Community Responsibility (SCC), Sarah Lasnik, at email@example.com.
+The appeal must be received by 5pm on the third business day from the day the outcome letter was sent via email.
+Appeal decisions and/or sanctions handed down by the SCCR are final except termination.

-The student may appeal the decision of the SCCR by submitting an appeal from their campus email to the Administrative Support Coordinator email@example.com within three (3) working days of receiving their outcome letter.
-The Administrative Support Coordinator will set up a meeting for the student with the Associate Director (AD) for University Housing.
-The AD will review the student's conduct history.
-The AD's decision for termination from Housing is final.
+The student may appeal the decision of the SCCR by submitting an appeal from their campus email to the Associate Director of Business Operations (AD), Dr. Jeff Hale, at firstname.lastname@example.org.
+The appeal must be received by 5pm on the third business day from the day the outcome letter was sent via email.
+The AD will set up a meeting with the student and discuss the appeal.
+The AD will review the student's conduct history and the AD's decision is final.

 Interested in Becoming a Resident Adviser?